 In July of 2000, Dove celebrated is 30th Anniversary.

 In July of 2002 the State money which brought earlier expansion began to decrease.
-The Piatt County office was closed and service is now provided to the county by an outreach specialist.
+The Piatt County office was closed and service is was provided to the county by an outreach specialist.
 Other domestic violence positions were restructured to part time positions.
 Decreasing State funding continued into 2003 and Dove had to reduce expenditures by $60,000.

 In August of 2002, the Diversity program and the YWCA of Decatur Macon County, joined into a partnership called "Partners for Peace: Healing Into Action" and became a central point for training around issues of race relations and diversity.
 In the fall of 2004, this partnership dissolved.
-Dove continues to provide a staff person to provide training to the community and to be a liaison in the community with work surrounding diversity

 After 30 years of success in building relationships between women of different ethnic, economic, and cultural backgrounds, the Mother-to-Mother ministry saw a steady decrease in participation during the later part of the '90's.
 In an effort to get the most out of shrinking resources, the coordinator's efforts were redirected into the diversity workshops and the program ceased in June of 2003.